 If you wish to merge contacts, it is important to understand what will happen to the data on the contact records you are merging.

-- The contact record on which you originally clicked Merge remains as the existing contact record.
-The contact you selected during the merge process will merge into that original primary contact.
+- The contact record on which you originally clicked Merge remains as the primary contact.
+The contact you selected during the merge process will merge into that primary contact.

 - The most recent values from either contact will be the present values on the remaining contact record.
 However, there are some exceptions; please see below for details.

 - The history of property values from both contact records can still be found in Property History in the remaining (primary) contact's record.

 - You will see a combination of timeline activity from both the primary and secondary contact records on the remaining (primary) contact's record.